thuml/Koopa/README.md

 # Koopa

-This is the official codebase for the paper: [Koopa: Learning Non-stationary Time Series Dynamics with Koopman Predictors](https://arxiv.org/pdf/2305.18803.pdf), Neurips 2023.
+This is the official codebase for the paper: [Koopa: Learning Non-stationary Time Series Dynamics with Koopman Predictors](https://arxiv.org/pdf/2305.18803.pdf), NeurIPS 2023.

 ## Introduction